-Since it comes with increasing proximity of the two particles to repulsion between the like-charged atomic nuclei and electron shells, they reverse a certain, stable distance at which repulsive and attractive forces are equal.
+Since an ionic bond is formed due to increasing proximity of the 2 particles and the repulsion between atomic nuclei of similar charge and electron shells, the charges are reversed at a certain stable distance at which both repulsive and attractive forces are equal.
 This is also referred to as the equilibrium distance.

 The Atomic Bond

-The Metal Bond
+The Metallic Bond